 The Marketplace is a website where individuals may go to purchase health insurance.
-The Affordable Care Act (ACA) requires individuals to have health insurance.
-Individuals that do not have health insurance have to pay a federal tax penalty.
-These penalties grow each year.
+The Affordable Care Act (ACA) recommends individuals to have health insurance that meet the Minimum Essential Coverage.
 Your Rice University Student Health Insurance Plan, administered by Aetna Student Health, meets this requirement.

-Does the Student Health Insurance Plan qualify as health insurance under the new ACA federal law?
+- Does the Student Health Insurance Plan qualify as health insurance under the ACA federal law?

 Yes, the Rice University Student Health Insurance Plan meets the ACA requirements and provides all mandated benefits.

 - Can I buy the Rice University Student Health Insurance Plan on the Marketplace and get a premium tax credit or cost-sharing assistance?

 No, you cannot buy the Rice Student Health Insurance Plan on the Marketplace, nor can you get a premium tax credit or cost-sharing assistance for the Rice Student Health Insurance Plan.
 Student plans under ACA are treated separately because the cost of coverage and benefits reflect the student population and should be more affordable than many of the individual plans on the Marketplace.

 - Are some of the individual plans on the Marketplace supposed to be low or no cost if I qualify for a premium tax credit or cost-sharing support based on my income?

 There may be low-or no-cost choices if you qualify for assistance based on earnings, but the Marketplace plans may not offer the same level of benefits you get on the Rice Student Health Insurance Plan.
 In other words, even though the monthly cost for an individual plan could be less, the amount you pay if you need services could be higher due to higher deductibles and higher coinsurance.

 - Are the enrollment periods the same for insurance with the Rice Student Health Insurance Plan as it is in the Marketplace?